MicrosoftDocs/entra-docs/docs/verified-id/how-to-dnsbind.md

 #Customer intent: As an administrator, I want to link my domain to our decentralized identifier.
 ---

-# Verify domain ownership to your decentralized identifier (DID)
+# Verify domain ownership to your decentralized identifier

 In this article, we review the steps needed to verify your ownership of the domain name you're using for your decentralized identifier (DID).